Heterosynaptic plasticity: Synaptic Scaling

 A neural network that undergoes plastic changes between synapses must initiate normalization mechanisms in order to combat unrestrained potentiation or depression.
-One mechanism assures that the average firing rate of these neurons is kept at a reasonable rate through synaptic scaling.
-In this process, input levels are changed in cells to maintain average firing rate.
-For example, inhibitory synapses are strengthened or excitatory synapses are weakened to normalize the neural network and allow single neurons to regulate their firing rate.
+One such mechanism assures that the average firing rate of these neurons is kept at a reasonable rate through synaptic scaling.
+For example, inhibitory synapses are strengthened or excitatory synapses are weakened to normalize the neural network and allow single neurons to regulate their firing rate, maintaining proper overall synapse activation.
 Another mechanism is the cell-wide redistribution of synaptic weight.
 This mechanism conserves the total synaptic weight across the cell by introducing competition between synapses.
 Thus, normalizing a single neuron after plasticity.
 During development, cells can be refined when some synapses are preserved and others are discarded to normalize total synaptic weight.
 In this way, homeostasis is conserved in cells that are undergoing plasticity and normal operation of learning networks is also preserved, allowing new information to be learned.